5 Different Types of Blenders and Their Uses (with Pictures)

 Here’s where you get into professional territory.
-Some blender systems are a combination of a blender, food processor, and mixer.
+Some blender systems combine a blender, food processor, and mixer.
 But they don’t have to be reserved for professional use.
-Having a blender that performs multiple functions can save you both money and counter space.
+A blender that performs multiple functions can save you money and counter space.
 You may even be able to blend frozen cocktails, make dough, or extract fresh juice with the right model.

-If I was to choose a Blender Combo System then I would go with the Ninja Mega:
+If I were to choose a Blender Combo System, then I would go with the Ninja Mega: